 Both yoga and meditation are good forms of exercise especially for menopause.
 Different yoga poses allow your muscles to stretch and improve your flexibility.
 The best thing with these types of exercises is the fact that they also help with improving your cognition.
 It gives you a clearer mind so you can avoid mood swings, anxiety and depression too.

 Walking is one of the simplest forms of exercise.
 It helps with proper blood circulation and is known to help fight off stress, mood swings, anxiety and depression.
 You don’t have to go out for a long walk outside.
 You can just do a simple brisk walk around your yard.
 If you want to gear up a bit higher, you can choose to jog around.
 No need to run fast, just walk or jog.
 To burn more calories with simple walking, you can walk with sticks or arm weights.

 If you are into hiking, it is good to have a good support, especially when you trek on hills or mountains.
-Climbing Walking Trekking Pole with EVA Foam Handle is a good tool to bring with you while you are hiking.
+The Fit Life Nordic Walking Trekking Poles is a good tool to bring with you while you are hiking.
 It supports your balance as climb up or down inclined terrains.
-You can get arm weights as well like the Thera-Band Comfort Fit Weight, which can also be used as leg weights.
+You can get arm weights as well like the REEHUT Durable Wrist Weights, which can also be used as ankle weights.
 The weights add up to the resistance of your activity, making your workout more challenging.

 4. Dancing for a Smaller Tummy